Iron Duke engine: Tech IV

 Iron Dukes were fitted with fuel injection (TBI, via a single injector in the throttle body) in 1982.
 This version was christened the Tech IV, though Car and Driver later ridiculed it as the low-Tech IV.
 Power output increased to 90 hp.

-This was replaced by a swirl-port head with 9.0:1 (instead of 8.25:1) compression ratio in 1984 for a 2 hp gain.
+This was replaced by a swirl-port head with a 9.0:1 compression ratio (instead of 8.25:1) in 1984, yielding a 2 hp gain.
 Other additions for 1985 included roller lifters, improved bearings, and a new crankshaft.
-Several significant changes were made in 1987, which included: an improved cylinder head, intake manifold, and throttle-body fuel injection module; a more-modern serpentine belt with an automatic spring-loaded tensioner for the accessories; and a Distributorless Ignition System (DIS).
-This revision to the engine increased power to 98 hp.
+Additional changes were made in 1987, including: an improved cylinder head, intake manifold, and throttle-body fuel injection module; a more modern serpentine belt with an automatic spring-loaded tensioner for the accessories; and a Distributorless Ignition System (DIS).
+These revisions increased output to 98 hp.

 In 1988, a balance shaft was added to smooth engine vibrations.
-Up to this point, the engine incorporated a 'dogbone' upper front engine mount secured to the cowling of the vehicle's hood latch, aiding in controlling the vibration.
-Further improvements in later years included new pistons, rods, crankshaft, and an in-pan oiling system.
-The most powerful variant of the Tech IV raised the rev limit to 5500 rpm, and achieved 110 hp.
-The Tech IV uses the same bellhousing pattern as the 2.8-liter 60-Degree V6.
+Before this upgrade, a 'dogbone' upper front engine mount that was secured to the vehicle's hood latch helped control vibration.
+Further improvements in later years included new pistons, rods, and a crankshaft, as well as an in-pan oiling system.
+The most powerful variant of the Tech IV raised the rev limit to 5500 rpm and achieved 110 hp.
+The Tech IV uses the same bellhousing pattern as the 2.8 L 60-Degree V6.
 Over the years, the Tech IV engine has proved to be a reliable workhorse for owners when not pushed to its limits.
 All 1978-1990 Iron Duke engines used a micarta camshaft gear that meshed directly with a steel gear on the crankshaft.
 1991-92 VIN R and U engines used a timing chain instead.

-The Grumman LLV (Long Life Vehicle) built from 1987 until 1994 for the United States Postal Service for use in mail delivery were initially powered by the Iron Duke engine.
-The Postal Service specifications called for a 24-year service life and those with 2.5-liter engine have surpassed expectations.
+The Grumman LLV (Long Life Vehicle) built from 1987 until 1994 for the United States Postal Service for use in mail delivery was initially powered by the Iron Duke engine.
+The Postal Service specifications called for a 24-year service life. and those with a 2.5 L engine have surpassed expectations.